I’m A Psychodermatologist & I Always Avoid These 5 Habits For Good Skin

-While we might see our mental health and skin health as completely separate things, there’s actually a lot of overlap, particularly in how our skin affects our mental health.
+While we might see our psychological health and skin health as completely separate things, there’s actually a lot of overlap.
 Evan Rieder, MD, a board-certified psychiatrist and dermatologist says that skin conditions can affect the way that we function on a psychological level, in some cases, lowering our self-esteem, triggering depression and anxiety.
 They also affect the way that other people interact with us.
-That can be stressful, and stress can exacerbate skin conditions like acne, eczema, psoriasis, and even hair loss.
+That can be stressful, and stress can exacerbate skin conditions like acne, eczema, psoriasis and even hair loss.

 AdvertisementADVERTISEMENT

-To make matters worse, many of us tend to compare our skin — which may be going through it — to people on TV, in movies, or on TikTok.
-That comparison mindset can cause us to experience "normative discontent," or negative feelings towards our own skin.
+To make matters worse, many of us tend to compare our skin — which may be going through it — to people on TV, in movies or on TikTok.
+That comparison mindset can cause us to experience “normative discontent”, or negative feelings towards our own skin.
 It makes sense.
-Let's face it, how often are we seeing acne and eczema represented in mainstream media?
-We're getting better — with brands (like Starface) normalizing pimples and influencers raising awareness around the common experience of having a non-binary skin type, like dry and acne-prone skin.
+Let’s face it, how often are we seeing acne and eczema represented in mainstream media?
+We’re getting better — with brands (like Starface) normalising spots and influencers raising awareness around the common experience of having a non-binary skin type, like dry and acne-prone skin.
 But we have a way to go considering that stress-related skin conditions, particularly acne, affect most people at some point in their life.

 Not practicing “skin compassion”

-There's psychological science to support that developing a compassionate relationship towards your skin is to its benefit.
-This is referred to as 'acceptance and commitment' therapy.
-"If you can accept what's happening to your body — so in the case of acne, accept that you have acne — it will help you understand that it doesn't define you," explains Dr. Rieder.
+There’s psychological science to support that developing a compassionate relationship towards your skin is to its benefit.
+This is referred to as “acceptance and commitment” therapy.
+“If you can accept what's happening to your body — so in the case of acne, accept that you have acne — it will help you understand that it doesn’t define you,” explains Dr Rieder.
 Of course, this is easier said than done, and practice takes work; having to repeatedly remind yourself that acne is normal and not a part of your identity is exhausting.
 Plus, it might not resonate with you right away and that’s okay.
+If so, consider booking an appointment with your GP or a counsellor for further advice.

 AdvertisementADVERTISEMENT

-Similar to the nuance between body positivity and body neutrality, where the former is a belief that everything about your body is good and positive and the latter is a more neutral acceptance of what is, skin compassion, or skin neutrality, isn't about 'loving' your acne.
-Rather, not attaching to it.
+Similar to the nuance between body positivity and body neutrality, where the former is a belief that everything about your body is good and positive and the latter is a more neutral acceptance of what is, skin compassion — or skin neutrality — isn’t about “loving” your acne.
+Rather, it’s about not attaching to it.
 Skin compassion separates the skin condition from the person identifying with it.
-In the case of acne, Dr. Rieder says that it happens to everyone and is by no means a character flaw.
+In the case of acne, Dr Rieder says that it happens to everyone and is by no means a character flaw.
 If it’s something that continues to bother you, you can take action from there.
 This would look like visiting a board-certified dermatologist for treatment, which may include a topical treatment like tretinoin or oral medication.

 Trying to “figure out” the root cause of acne

-For acne, it's not always helpful to dig deep for the cause because it's often hard to pinpoint.
-"People like to say, 'I have stress-related acne' or 'I have hormonal acne' or 'I have diet-related acne,'" says Dr. Rieder.
-"But for the most part, the treatments for acne are the same regardless of how you like to conceptualize your acne."
+For acne, it’s not always helpful to dig deep for the cause, because it’s often hard to pinpoint.
+“People like to say, ‘I have stress-related acne’, or ‘I have hormonal acne’, or ‘I have diet-related acne’,” says Dr Rieder.
+“But for the most part, the treatments for acne are the same regardless of how you like to conceptualise your acne.”

 AdvertisementADVERTISEMENT

-Instead, the best thing you can do is see a trusted dermatologist for a personalized skin assessment.
-If you can't get in with a dermatologist (consultations can be few and far between depending on where you live, not to mention expensive), you can follow Dr. Rieder's general acne guidance.
-He recommends treating acne with a retinoid or an over-the-counter benzoyl peroxide, which he says is the number one ingredient that kills acne-causing bacteria on the skin.
-Dr. Rieder recommends Avene Medicated Clearing Treatment with 5.5% micronized benzoyl peroxide because it's formulated to be tolerable for sensitive skin.
+Instead, the best thing you can do is see a trusted dermatologist for a personalised skin assessment.
+If you can’t get in with a dermatologist (consultations can be few and far between depending on where you live, not to mention expensive), you can follow Dr Rieder’s general acne guidance.
+He recommends treating acne with a retinoid or an over-the-counter benzoyl peroxide, which he says is the number one ingredient that kills acne-causing bacteria on the skin; try Acnecide Face 5% w/w Gel Benzoyl Peroxide, £9.99.
 The tricky thing about acne medications like benzoyl peroxide is that they can be harsh, so you might have to mitigate potential side effects like dryness and irritation.
-Dr. Rieder recommends using a gentle moisturizer over any acne treatment so that your skin remains hydrated.
+Dr Rieder recommends applying a gentle moisturiser over any acne treatment so that your skin remains hydrated.

-"People have to be careful with their acne care and make sure they're doing a lot to repair the epidermal barrier," adds Dr. Rieder, which is the outermost layer of skin that keeps bad stuff out (like bacteria and pollution) and good stuff in (think moisture and ceramides).
+“People have to be careful with their acne care and make sure they’re doing a lot to repair the epidermal barrier,” adds Dr Rieder, which is the outermost layer of skin that keeps bad stuff out (like bacteria and pollution) and good stuff in (think moisture and ceramides).
 That means gentle cleansing twice a day.
-“I'll often have acne patients use a hydrating cleanser once a day and a salicylic acid cleanser the other,” offers Dr. Rieder.
-He recommends Allies of Skin Silk Amino Hydrating Cleanser as well as iS Clinical Cleansing Complex.
-Then, it’s important to be diligent with moisturizer.
-Dr. Rieder recommends Sente Dermal Repair Cream and Avene Cicalfate+ Restorative Protective Cream.
-The latter is an affordable option.
-"It's a favorable price point and there's lots of data supporting its use even after laser procedures that can be pretty harsh on the skin," says Dr. Rieder.
+“I’ll often have acne patients use a hydrating cleanser once a day and a salicylic acid cleanser the other,” offers Dr Rieder.
+He recommends Allies of Skin Silk Amino Hydrating Cleanser, £38, as well as iS Clinical Cleansing Complex, £40.
+Then, it’s important to be diligent with moisturiser — try Avene Cicalfate+ Restorative Protective Cream, £9.50, which is an affordable option.
+“It’s a favourable price point and there’s lots of data supporting its use even after laser procedures that can be pretty harsh on the skin,“ says Dr Rieder.

 AdvertisementADVERTISEMENT